Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Introduction

 Laboratory Safety Plans are a key element of the Chemical Hygiene Plan.
-The purpose of the Laboratory Safety Plan (LSP) is to provide you with safety information specific to the laboratory in which you work.
-Annual communication of LSP contents to laboratory personnel by the Principal Investigator provides the minimum specific training required by the Laboratory Standard.
+The purpose of the Laboratory Safety Plan (LSP) is to provide all lab workers with safety information specific to the laboratory in which they work.
+Annual communication of LSP contents to laboratory personnel by the Principal Investigator provides the minimum workplace-specific training required by the OSHA Laboratory Standard.

 This chapter describes the required information to include in an LSP.
-The Laboratory Safety Plan web application allows a Principal Investigator to submit his or her LSP online, directly into the EHS database, rather than printing out a copy and mailing it to EHS.
+The Laboratory Safety Plan web application allows a Principal Investigator to submit his or her LSP online, directly into the EHS database.

 Preparing a Plan